tencentyun/intlcloud-documents/yehe_doc/人工智能/语音识别/SDK 文档/一分钟跑通集成 SDK/iOS/实时语音识别_intl_en.md

 - (void)stop;
 /**
  * The SDK will call this method of the object that implements the protocol to read audio data.
 If the audio data is less than `expectLength`, `nil` will be returned directly.
  * @param expectLength The number of bytes expected to be read.
-If the returned `NSData` is less than `expectLength` bytes, the SDK will throw an exception.
+If the returned `NSData` is less than `expectLength` bytes, the SDK will report an exception.
  */
 - (nullable NSData *)readData:(NSInteger)expectLength;